 Scattered to gregarious among grass or on vegetable debris of both decidious and coniferous trees.
 Autumn.
-Known from France, Italy, and Germany.
+Known from Austria, Denmark, France, Germany, Hungary, Italy, the Netherlands, Sweden and UK.
+Never found in Norway.

 The macroscopic description has been taken from Maas Geesteranus (1986c) based on Kühner's description, complemented by a French collection kindly put to my disposal by Mr. H. Cochard, Clermont-Ferrand.
-The microscopic detailes are based on reexamination of this French collection.
+The microscopic detailes are based on reexamination of this French collection and one Swedish and one Danish collection.

 The French collection cited here, had microscopical characters somewhat deviating from the very few descriptions published on this species.
 The spores were distinctly narrower than indicated by Maas Geesteranus (1986c: 288).
 Kühner (1938: 420), however, measured spores almost of the same size as in the present collection.
 The cheilocystidia had much shorter excrescences than measured by Maas Geesteranus, but again Kühner illustrated only smooth cheilocystidia.
 The terminal cells of the stipitipellis were quite as illustrated by Maas Geesteranus, but I also observed many cystidia-like terminal cells, almost smooth or covered with very few excrescences.
 This shows that the variety of this rare species probably is wider than earlier believed.

 M. albidolilacea is distinguished from the other species of the section Rubromarginatae by the mainly whitish pileus with a pinkish lilac tinge and the delicately pink-coloured lameallar edge, which generally is more visible near the pileus margin.
-Mycena decora Maas Geest., known from the Netherlands, is similar, but can be separated on account of a smaller number of lamellae reaching the stipe (12-14), smooth hyphae of the cortical layer of the stipe, and smooth caulocystidia curved outwards at right angles.
+Mycena decora Maas Geest., known from the Netherlands, is similar, but should be separated on account of a smaller number of lamellae reaching the stipe (12-14), smooth hyphae of the cortical layer of the stipe, and smooth caulocystidia curved outwards at right angles.
+More records are needed to decide whether they are two different species.

 When describing the new species M. hepatica from Spain, the authors emphasized the relationship to M. albidolilacea (Villarreal et al. 1999).
 M. hepatica was, however, described as a much darker species both at the pileus and the stipe, the lamellar edge was said to be strongly dark reddish-brown, and the spores were somewhat shorter than in M. albidolilacea.